 Due to the ever-growing changes and restrictions of the pandemic COVID-19 we have made the decision to pause CSUSB’s President Volunteer Service Award (CPVSA) at this time.

 The pandemic has created challenges in our everyday lives.
-Many of the these challenges have led to uneasiness and fear of the unknown, but it also has re-ignited the need to help others who are in need during these difficult times.
+Many of these challenges have led to uneasiness and fear of the unknown, but it also has re-ignited the need to help others who are in need during these difficult times.

-Despite so much being unknown, we know one thing for sure; kindness has not been cancelled.
+Despite so much being unknown, we know one thing for sure; kindness has not been canceled.
 Our campus community from students, faculty and staff continue to make positive impacts in our community and to those who need it most, even in the face of uncertainty… you continue to Do Good!